surgiie/console/README.md

-### Run Task With Spinner/Loader
+### Run Tasks Concurrently With A Loader
-To give users of your a better experience for tasks, you may desire to show a nice spinner animation, Note that in order to achieve a spinner animation while running the task, 2 child PHP processes are used via [spatie/fork](https://github.com/spatie/fork), one process is for the spinner animation and one for the task function you pass in.
-This requires the terminal to support escape sequence and the PCNTL extenion must be installed.
-This feature is only supported on unix based os's and on windows a plain "Loading.." task will be fallen back to.
+To give users of your a better visual experience for tasks, you may desire to show a nice spinner animation, Note that in order to achieve a spinner animation while running the task, 2 child PHP processes are used via [spatie/fork](https://github.com/spatie/fork), one process is for the spinner animation and one for the task function you pass in.
+This relies on escape sequences and the php `pcntl` extenion.
+This feature is only supported on unix based os's and on windows, this will not run the task concucrrently.

 ```php
 $task = $this->runTask("Doing stuff...", function($task){